What are overdraft fees?

 Overdraft lines of credit

 Overdraft lines of credit are similar to overdraft protection transfers.
 Instead of being linked to a savings account or checking account, they're linked to a credit card or line of credit.
-It's helpful to remember that you'll be charged interest on the amount you use, the interest rate may be high and there could also be an overdraft transfer fee even if you have overdraft protection services.
+It's helpful to remember that you may be charged interest on the amount you use, the interest rate may be high and there could also be an overdraft transfer fee even if you have overdraft protection services.

 Steps you can take to help avoid overdraft fees